See separate coverage of Missing Minutes from:

 We've got screen captures of Fritz and Priscilla as you've never seen them -- oh, and Archie, too -- unless you're lucky enough to have seen a foreign telecast of the the uncut, international version of the series.

-Recently Pearson/Freemantle released many episodes in Europe (PAL encoding only) with Dutch subtitles.
+Pearson/Freemantle has released many episodes (but not all) in Europe (PAL encoding only) with Dutch subtitles.
 Click here to reach the Amazon.co.uk page.
 The Dutch version, although excellent playing quality, has a few errors in labeling and not all episodes that were shot in wide screen have been released in wide-screen format on these DVDs.
+NB: these DVDs will only play on a DVD player designed for PAL encoding, rather than the US standard of NTSC encoding.

 Widescreen/letterbox format: All episodes except the Pilot, The Golden Spiders, were shot in widescreen and & most aired throughout Europe.
 The only widescreen version released in the US on DVD (but never telecast) was The Silent Speaker.